Nephrology Fellowship Overview

 Fellows will learn how to perform percutaneous native and transplant biopsies and temporary line placement for dialysis.
 In addition, fellows will learn the fundamentals of renal ultrasound.

 Fellows take home call nightly and take telephone calls from patients, dialysis calls, and after hour consults from the VA or MUSC.
-Weekend call is handled by two fellows, and one attending.
+Weekend call is shared by two fellows.

 Fellows participate in 4 weekly noon-time conferences including journal club, clinical case conference, renal biopsy conference, research conference and salt and water conference.
 Fellows present at all of these conferences.